heseltime/SWK5-NextStop-backend/README.md

 **Controller-integration tests** (thereby also covering Services, DTOs and Mappers) were developed as part of Part 2: interesting here, since the resources are accessed over the network, this could be a separately developed solution as well, but is submitted as part of the one-solution hand-in for this class.

+### Authentication

+With JWT, OAuth & Open ID connect, using Auth0 Token Authority.
+Backend testing workflow: test the endpoint unauthenticated in Swagger, compare to token-authorized call in Postman.

 ### Concept Questions Answered

 -